Neuro-based Teaching Methodologies

 Overview

-Classes are presented weekly by an outside specialist MiniChess-teacher OR accredited in-school teacher (as per School-agreement), including all prescribed MiniChess teaching materials and equipment as well as workbooks.
+MiniChess classes are included within the school’s curriculum and timetable (face-to-face tutoring), usually as part of the mathematics and or entrepreneurship curriculum cycle.
+Classes are presented weekly by an external specialist MiniChess teacher or an accredited in-school teacher (as per the school agreement), including all prescribed MiniChess teaching materials and equipment, as well as workbooks.

 Process Forward